-Four years ago, Marc Grundy didn’t think he’d be an advocate for jobs for people with autism.
+In 2019, Marc Grundy didn’t imagine that someday he’d be an advocate for jobs for people with autism.
 In fact, back then, after he’d started and stopped college, he wasn’t sure what he wanted to do with his life.
-Around that time, Marc’s mother had issued an ultimatum: If he wasn’t going to stay in college, he’d have to get a job—not always an easy task for people with autism.
+Around that time, Marc’s mother issued an ultimatum: If he wasn’t going to stay in college, he’d have to get a job—not always an easy task for people with autism.
 That’s when Marc got in contact with PRIDE Industries.

 Early Interventions

-Marc was diagnosed with autism when he was a toddler, after his parents noticed a few things.
+Marc was diagnosed with autism when he was a toddler, after his parents noticed some behavioral issues.

 Other signs included repetitive behaviors and difficulty communicating.
-Fortunately, Marc’s mother worked in healthcare, so Marc’s diagnosis—and early interventions that accompanied it—came sooner than they do for some individuals with autism.
-But even early interventions and hard work—both on Marc’s part and on his mother’s—didn’t waylay the bullying that’s born of societal ignorance.
+Fortunately, Marc’s mother worked in healthcare, so Marc’s diagnosis—and the early interventions that accompanied it—came sooner than they do for some individuals with autism.
+But even early interventions and hard work—both on Marc’s part and on his mother’s—didn’t waylay the bullying that was born of societal ignorance.

 “As much as possible, employers should be aware of what autism is, so that they can put good policies in place for people with autism who are looking for employment.
 A big part of that will be accommodations.”